pisinger/pisinger.github.io/_posts/2025-06-06-retrieve-azure-vm-run-commands-via-defender-signals.md

 | sort by Timestamp desc
 ```

-## final thoughts
+## Final thoughts

 While Azure VM Run Command is a powerful tool for remote management and automation, its visibility in standard logging solutions like Azure Activity Logs is limited — especially when it comes to capturing the actual command content.
-However, by exploring local VM paths and leveraging Defender for Endpoint signals, particularly on Linux systems, we can uncover valuable insights that support threat hunting and incident enrichment.
+However, by exploring local VM paths and leveraging Defender Endpoint signals, particularly on Linux systems, we can uncover valuable insights that support threat hunting and incident enrichment.
 With the right combination of tools and queries, it's possible to bridge the visibility gap and enhance your security investigations.